edertone/TurboCommons/TurboCommons-TS/support/publishToNpm/README- To publish turbocommons-ts.txt

 5 - Update the version number on the package.json file

-6 - Update the project name on the package.json file (turbocommons-ts, turbocommons-es3, turbocommons-es5, ...)
+6 - Update the project name on the package.json file:
+	turbocommons-ts
+	turbocommons-es3
+	turbocommons-es5
+	turbocommons-es6

-7 - Open a command line inside the created desktop folder and run : npm publish
+7 - Open a command line inside the created desktop folder and run:
+	npm publish

-8 - Commit the new build number to git
+8 - Commit the new build number to the git repository

 9 - Generate online html docs:
 	- Open a cmd at the root of the project
 	- Install typedoc if necessary
-	- typedoc --module commonjs --mode modules --out target/docs/ src/main/ts
+	- typedoc --name turbocommons --module commonjs --mode modules --out target/docs/ src/main/ts

+10 - Upload the new version to turbocommons website for direct download